ChilliCream/graphql-platform/website/src/blog/2020-09-16-new-filtering-api/2020-09-16-new-filtering-api.md

 # How does it work?

 The old filtering was bundling a field and operation together.
 With the new filtering, this is now separated.
 The concept of field and operation still exists, though a little different.
 A field is always used for navigation.
 You can think of it as a selector.
 In code first, a field represents a property of a class.
 An operation is always an action in the context of a field.
 Semantically you can look at it as a function.
-Most often this is a compare operation, like equals or greater than, but it can also be more arbitrary.
-In the context of spatial data exist many functions that can be translated to database queries, like `ConvexHull()` or `Distance(Geometry g)`.
+This is often a compare operation, like equals or greater than, but it can also be more arbitrary.
+In spatial data, many functions can be translated to database queries, like `ConvexHull()` or `Distance(Geometry g)`.
 Filtering on spatial data is something we plan to support soon.
-Operations are identified by an integer.
+Operations are identified by an integer, which is called the operation ID.

-In most cases, a filter type either, only contains fields or only operations, but it is in no ways restricted.
+In most cases, a filter type either only contains fields or only operations, but it is in no way restricted to that.
 A filter type can contain both.
-This can be useful to provide necessary metadata.
+This can be useful to provide the necessary metadata.
 Let's continue the example `Distance(Geometry g)` from above.
 This function has a parameter `g`.
 To calculate the distance between to points, the consumer needs to provide one point.
 The function then returns the distance between these two points.
-In GraphQL this now can be combined into one input type:
+In GraphQL, this now can be combined into one input type:

 ```graphql
 input HouseFilterInputType {